 Can you play Dota 2 on the Perfect World servers with

 -perfectworld launch option?
 Yes.
 Why would any Chinese player use the launchers instead of the regular Steam client?
-Steam comes with a huge number of features, while the launchers a couple of settings and "Start Game" button.
+Steam comes with a huge number of features, while the launchers come with a couple of settings and "Start Game" button.
 From what we can tell, a large chunk do use the regular client.
 This seems like a no brainer.
 How else would they play PUBG?
 It doesn't have a special launcher for China.
 Unfortunately, we are not aware of a way to gauge exactly how many use the launcher versus the regular Steam client.

 In an attempt to find the difference between the launcher and regular Steam client we tricked launcher into pretending to launch a completely different Steam game.
 One that had no active players, and we were not surprised to find out that the active player numbers went up to match.
 That seem sufficient to close the case, but let move to numbers.